pennsignals/packer-templates/README.md

 ### Custom `Vagrantfile` Configuration

 Currently, the [`Vagrantfile`](Vagrantfile) contains two configuration blocks.
-The first configuration block defines the default configuration for the `server` node and the `client` node.
+The first configuration block defines the default configuration for the `server` node and the `client` node and should *not* be modified.
 The second configuration block is for any custom configurations such as [port forwarding](https://www.vagrantup.com/docs/networking/forwarded_ports.html).

 ## User Interfaces